WhymustIhaveaname/FiveStone-Gongzhu/README.md

 ### File Description

-* fivestone_conv.py: five-stone using "classical" alpha-beta pruning.
+* fivestone_conv.py: Gomoku using "classical" alpha-beta pruning.
 It contains
     * `def log(msg,l=1,end="\n",logfile=None,fileonly=False):` a utility function for logging.
     * `class FiveStoneState():` the class representing a board with stones to be used in search algorithm (MCTS or alpha-beta pruning).
 Its evaluation function takes advantage of PyTorch's convolution function.
 Thus comes its name "conv".
     * `def pretty_board(gamestate):` a utility function for printing pretty board to terminal.